-1. Residential - The Residential land use will have an average lot size of 18,553 square feet.
+1. Residential - The Residential land use will have an average lot size of 18,55317,545 square feet.
 Lots range from 12,044 square feet to 39,354 square feet (exclusive of the estate lots).
 The two estate lots are custom building sites with their design theme to be determined by the lot purchasers.
 The estate lots are 21.78 acres (building pad limited to 2.65 acres) and 2.08 acres (building pad limited to 1.11 acres).

-- Parks Each local park will have its own agricultural design areas (e.g., orange, peach, plum, apricot parks).
+- 2. Parks Each local park will have its own agricultural design areas (e.g., orange, peach, plum, apricot parks).
 Several of these park areas will be developed for active play and will include turf fields, tot lots, picnic areas, and off-leash dog areas.
 Other areas are planned for passive use and will include access to the agriculturally themed areas.
 Hydromodification will be integrated with biological resources to incorporate useable space into several parks to maximize open space and water quality enhancements.
 The parks within Esperanza Hills will be privately maintained by an HOA. - 3.
 Open Space As defined under Section 4.2 above, Open Space includes natural open space and landscaped areas.
 A minimum of 129 acres will be retained in natural open space to provide a buffer to adjacent subdivisions within the City, ensure the preservation of the riparian corridors, and preserve native habitat. - Additional open space of approximately 126 acres will be created consisting of landscaped and irrigated slopes.
-An additional 12 acres of landscaped parks and detention basins are designated as Parks in Section 4.2 above. - 3.
-Parks Each local park will have its own agricultural design areas (e.g., orange, peach, plum, apricot parks).
-Several of these park areas will be developed for active play and will include turf fields, tot lots, picnic areas, and off-leash dog areas.
-Other areas are planned for passive use and will include access to the agriculturally themed areas.
-Hydromodification will be integrated with biological resources to incorporate useable space into several parks to maximize open space and water quality enhancements.
-The parks within Esperanza Hills will be privately maintained by an HOA.
+An additional 12 acres of landscaped parks and detention basins are designated as Parks in Section 4.2 above.

 Note: All areas are permitted to have additional uses as follows.
-Approximately seven miles (35,856 linear feet) of trails will be designed within the boundaries of the Project.
+Approximately 7 miles (35,856 linear feet) of trails will be designed within the boundaries of the Project.
 These trails will link to existing trail systems and provide access to Chino Hills State Park via the Old Edison Trail.
 In addition to the trail system designed throughout the development, a trail that provides for hiking, equestrian, and bicycling access on the north side of the drainage area in Blue Mud Canyon will be constructed surrounded by California-friendly plants that will lead to the Old Edison Trail in Chino Hills State Park.
 Neighbors will be able to access the trail from any access configuration.
 The uses include public utilities facilities and infrastructure.